-Dull, Lifeless Skin- As we age the skin becomes paler and skin can become very lifeless.
+Dull, Lifeless Skin- As we age the skin becomes pale and can become very 'lifeless'.
 Use of light reflecting make up is required as well as using retinol and Vitamin B. Microdermabrasion can assist in turning over cellular production and remove old cells.
 Invest in some facials to increase circulation and cellular improvement.

 Broken Capillaries- Due to heat and flushing, broken capillaries can appear on the chin and cheeks.
 Skincare should be gentle with no scrubs and a high SPF 50+ for protection.
 Vitamin C will help to protect and improve the strength of capillary walls.

 Use products correctly: Account for adaptability in the skin, start using products slowly and build up over time.
 Always use a minimum of SPF 30 with zinc and benzoyl peroxide to reflect the sun rays.